 Let’s look at a few tweaks you can you to increase your chances of being approved for renting an apartment:

 - Instead of looking at properties from a property management company, consider renting from an individual landlord.
 Most property management companies have policies preventing them from leasing to individuals with a lower credit score.
-But an individual landlord can easily adjust the terms and conditions to consider your application.
+However, an individual landlord can easily adjust the terms and conditions to consider your application.

-- A 400 credit score may not be the true reflection of your ability to make timely payments, and unforeseen circumstances can negatively affect your credit score.
+- A 400 credit score may not be a true reflection of your ability to make timely payments, and unforeseen circumstances can negatively affect your credit score.
 You can write to a prospective landlord about why your credit score is low.
 Who knows, you might get approved.